veronicadeleonh/veronicadeleonh.github.io/content/about/index.md

 # About me

 I'm **Verónica**, a **Product Designer** based in Berlin with experience collaborating on remote teams.
-I enjoy crafting interfaces for mobile apps and websites and to snap analog photos while exploring new places of my free time.
+I enjoy crafting interfaces for mobile apps and websites mixing design with technical knowledge.
+On my free time I like to snap analog photos while exploring new places.

 <div class="about-links">
     <a class="btn-connect circled" href="https://linkedin.com/veronicadeleonh" target=_blank><span class="fip" style="background-image: url(images/linkedin.svg)"></span></a>